thatVargas/thatvargas.github.io/_posts/2018-03-25-pubishing.md

 *"our reputation capital"*

-Social capital is a strong influencer in many different aspects.
+**Wondering** - Social capital is a strong influencer in many different aspects.
 This would be an interesting way to calibrate engagement in the production of knowledge.

 *"Some commenters on the volume wisely raised concerns about its potential downsides.
 Might unfiltered comments on an Internet forum, where poorly-chosen words have consequences beyond their intended meaning, risk public humiliation for authors?"*